qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 ~~~~~~~~~~
 {: #architectural title="Architectural view of Multipath QUIC for a host having N sending uniflows and M receiving uniflows"}

-As described before, a Multipath QUIC connection starts using two Initial
+A Multipath QUIC connection starts using two Initial
 Uniflows, identified by Uniflow ID 0 on each peer.
 The packets can then be
 spread over several uniflows.
 Each uniflow has its (set of) Uniflow
 Connection ID(s) (UCID) packets that are used to explicitly mark where they